Introduction

 Procedure

-- In the left-hand pane, under Storage, expand Cookies.
+- In the left-hand pane, expand the Cookies section under Storage.

-2. Use the Cookie in a Terminal (cURL)
+Method 1: Use the Cookie in a Terminal with cURL

-Set the Cookie Value as an environment variable TOKEN
+Set the cookie value as an environment variable named

 - Open Postman.